 Polo Piatti has recently completed some of his largest works to date, the first-ever commissioned Multi-Faith Oratorio 'Libera Nos', an anthology of 14 symphonic ‘Argentine Dances’ as well as his 'Bohemian Concerto’ for Piano & Orchestra - which was world-premiered by virtuoso American pianist Thomas Pandolfi with the Symphonicity Orchestra conducted by renowned maestro Daniel W. Boothe in Virginia Beach, USA, on October 2019.

-Polo Piatti conducted the premiered his most successful orchestral suite Sentimental Journey in Osaka, Japan, and then recorded it in the Czech Republic with the world-renowned City Of Prague Philharmonic Orchestra, conducting the orchestra himself from the piano.
+Polo Piatti conducted the premiere of his most successful orchestral suite Sentimental Journey in Osaka, Japan, and then recorded it in the Czech Republic with the world-renowned City Of Prague Philharmonic Orchestra, conducting the orchestra himself from the piano.
 The result of that very special recording was released by Seafront Records and has become one of Piatti's most successful CD releases to-date.

 In 2016 he was specially commissioned to compose a piece for Her Majesty The Queen, Elizabeth II, for her Diamond Jubilee celebrations.
 The result was 'Duty Sublime' a powerful composition for full orchestra that is currently performed by numerous orchestras in the United Kingdom and around the world.